Creating a sanctuary in our homes is precious.

 Remember, designing is our jam so if you can't find that special something that will enhance your life or as a gift to enhance someone else's, just shoot me an email and we can see what we can design together.

 Here in the foothills of the magnificent Sandia Mountains ,

 our days are filled with sunshine (most days) and after many years of travelling around the world, I am now settled here, to be close to my only family in the US.

 My younger son and my grandson live here and it is wonderful to be able to see so much of them.

 The rest of my family are still in Australia.
 I really miss them, especially my elder son and his family.

 so we can stay in touch.

 And that's about it, almost a novel!

 of the Egg Cups

-Suddenly I was being shipped to Tasmania, that tiny little island under Australia.
+Suddenly I was being shipped to Tasmania, that tiny little island down under Down Under.